The classification of large spaces of matrices with bounded rank: Reduction to the common kernel theorem (II)

 \section{Reduction to the common kernel theorem (II)}

-In this section, we keep all the assumptions from Section \ref{start} but also assume $\dim V=nr-r+1+p-n$.
-Our goal is to prove the following facts: \begin{itemize} \item if $n>p$, then either $V$ is equivalent to a subspace satisfying the assumptions of the Common Kernel Theorem, or it is equivalent to $\calR(1,r-1)$, or it is equivalent to $\calR(r,0)$ in which case $r=1$ or $p=n-1$; \item if $n=p$, then either $V$ or $V^T$ is equivalent to a subspace satisfying the assumptions of the Common Kernel Theorem, or $V$ is equivalent to $\calR(1,r-1)$ or $\calR(r-1,1)$, or $n=3$, $r=2$, $\K \simeq \F_2$ and $V$ is equivalent to $\calJ_3(\K)$. \end{itemize} Notice that we do not discard the case $(n,r,\card \K)=(3,2,2)$ at this point.
-This will be useful in the prospect of Section \ref{M3F2section}. \\ Before tackling this, we will need two more lemmas which will be derived from the decidedly ubiquitous Corollary \ref{corgen}.
+In this section, we keep all the assumptions from Section \ref{start} but also assume that $\dim \calV=nr-r+1+p-n$.
+Our goal is to prove the following facts: \begin{itemize} \item If $n>p$, then either $\calV$ is equivalent to a subspace satisfying the assumptions of the Common Kernel Theorem, or it is equivalent to $\calR(1,r-1)$, or it is equivalent to $\calR(r,0)$, in which case $r=1$ or $p=n-1$; \item If $n=p$, then either $\calV$ or $\calV^T$ is equivalent to a subspace satisfying the assumptions of the Common Kernel Theorem, or $\calV$ is equivalent to $\calR(1,r-1)$ or $\calR(r-1,1)$, or $n=3$, $r=2$, $\K \simeq \F_2$ and $\calV$ is equivalent to $\calJ_3(\K):=T_3^-(\K) \cap \frak{sl}_3(\K)$. \end{itemize} Notice that we do not discard the case $(n,r,\card \K)=(3,2,2)$ yet.
+This will be useful in the prospect of Section \ref{M3F2section}. \\ We will need two lemmas.
 Afterwards, we will finish the proof of Theorems \ref{square} and \ref{rectangular}.